LinuxCommandLibrary

 new_root

-The directory to become the new root filesystem.
-This must be a mount point.
+The path to the directory that will become the new root filesystem.
+This directory must already be mounted before calling switch_root.

 init